StefanStoynov/hibernate/README.md

 One additional column is created automatically - DTYPE.
 Stores the type of the record.
 If we want to be specific we can use this annotation on class (DTYPE == EmployeeType):
 @DiscriminatorColumn(name = "EmployeeType")

+@Inheritance(strategy = InheritanceType.TABLE_PER_CLASS) - Creates a table for every child class.
+No nullable columns created, but the performance is decreasing if we want to take all records for both tables(UNION must be used for allEmployees)
+Common columns are repeated.